-Peter Zimmermann, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Peter Zimmermann, a farmer, his wife Margaretha, and son Friedrich (age 2½) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 They settled in the Volga German colony of Orlovskaya on 1 August 1767 and are recorded there on the 1767 census in Household No. 38.